GiuseppeFarano/Validation-Techniques-Comparison/README.md

 # Validation-Techniques-Comparison
-Project that shows how performance of a machine learning algorithm change using different techniques for validation phase.
+Project that compare the performance of Logistic regression models given by different validation techniques: hold-out validation, stratification, k-fold, random subsampling.

+The validation techniques that gave us best results for each metric are:
+- Accuracy: Random sub-sampling
+- Precision: Hold-out
+- Recall: Random sub-sampling
+- F1: Random sub-sampling